danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-24-applying-complex-gestures-to-a-swiftui-view.md

 }
 ```

 Since we should only handle presses once, we abort if `isPressed` is `true`.
-If not, we set it to `true`, call the `pressAction` and the `dragStart`, after we try to trigger the long press and repeat actions.
+If not, we set it to `true`, call `pressAction` & `dragStart`, after triggering the long press and repeat actions.

-We now call `pressAction`, `dragStartAction` and `dragAction` at the correct places.
-Let's now look at how to trigger a long press.
+We now call `pressAction`, `dragStartAction` & `dragAction` at the correct places.
+Let's look at how to trigger a long press.

 ## How to trigger a long press